evans-nyang/healthcare-facilities/mage/README.md

 git clone https://github.com/evans-nyang/healthcare-facilities.git
 ```

-Navigate to the repo:
+Navigate to the directory:

 ```bash
 cd healthcare-facilities/mage
 ```

-Rename `.env_example_mage` to simply `.env`— this will _ensure_ the file is not committed to Git by accident, since it _will_ contain credentials in the future.
+Rename `.env_example_mage` to simply `.env`— this will _ensure_ the file is not committed to Git by accident, since it contains the credentials.
+Change the values in the `.env` file to match your environment.

-Now, let's build the container
+Now, build the container

 ```bash
 docker compose build